instnt-inc/instnt-react-js/README.md

 ### What if I want to add some custom text fields onto my workflows?

-After setting up the InstntSignUpProvider component, install the following **Material UI** components and import the text field using the following commands:
+After setting up the InstntSignupProvider component, install the following **Material UI** components and import the text field using the following commands:

 ```jsx
 npm install @material-ui/core